-George Welker was born on January 9, 1934 in Schajkasch-Sentiwan, Yugoslavia and died March 12, 2019 in Cleveland, Ohio.
+George Welker was born in 1934 in Schajkasch-Sentiwan, Yugoslavia, and died in 2019 in Cleveland, Ohio.
 He lived in Sentiwan until late 1943 when his family fled to Hungary as Russian troops advanced.
 His family eventually was placed in a working plantation with other refugees in Austria.
 They eventually settled in Buchenau, Germany.
-George came to Cleveland at age 18 in 1952.
+Welker immigrated to Cleveland at age 18 in 1952.
 He became active with the soccer club in Cleveland that eventually joined the Society of the Donauschwaben.
-George was a pioneer for soccer in Cleveland and for the Donauschwaben Club.
-He was one of the first licensed referees for soccer and was the registrar for the Lake Erie Soccer League.
+He was a pioneer for soccer in Cleveland and for the Donauschwaben Club.
+He was one of the first licensed soccer referees and was the registrar for the Lake Erie Soccer League.
 He also volunteered extensively for the Donauschwaben German American Cultural Center (DGACC).
-He worked in manufacturing for several companies and retired from Ford Motor Company.
-He and his wife, Anna, were named German Man and Woman of the year in the early 2000’s.
+Welker worked in manufacturing for several companies and retired from Ford Motor Company.
+He and his wife, Anna, were named German Man and Woman of the year in the early 2000s.

 Welker, George (interviewee)

 Cleveland German-American Oral History Project

 "George Welker interview, 10 September 2018" (2018).
 Cleveland Regional Oral History Collection.
 Interview 195015.